Correct-Syntax/ui-style-lang/docs/source/api.rst

 .. warning::

-   Content as defined by the ``content`` variable is shared between all pseudo-id selectors.
+   Content as defined by the ``content`` variable is shared between ALL pseudo-id selectors.
 This means that an element with ``content`` will still be the same no matter which pseudo selector for that element you use.

    For example: